 Tag: trade literature

 School is back in session.
 Summer vacations are over.
 However, if you lived in 1892 and had the means to afford it, your vacation might have just started.
 And it might have lasted 72 days!

 What do you imagine a vacation might have been like over a hundred years ago?
 This brochure from the Trade Literature Collection gives us a glimpse into what some people might have done on their summer vacation in 1909.

 They’re all over social media – frames, filters, and special camera effects on Snapchat, Instagram, Facebook, and other platforms to help you add pizzazz to your selfies and other photos.
 But is anything really new these days?
 We found something that may be the grandfather (or at least great uncle) of social media filters – hand-painted backgrounds for photography studios dating from the early 1900s.

-Most of the items received in the Libraries’ Book Conservation Lab require intervention which may consist of treatments such as removing rusted staples; mending torn paper; or reattaching spine coverings.
-This active repair work often involves adding new thread, introducing new paper and adhesives, or replacing deteriorated cloth with a fresh piece that has been toned with acrylic paints.
-Items are minimally altered from their received condition and end up as a more »
+Most of the items received in the Libraries’ Book Conservation Lab require intervention which may consist of treatments such as removing rusted staples; mending torn paper; or reattaching spine coverings. more »

 It’s September and students across the country are now well-settled in their new classrooms, many filled with laptops and high tech, interactive white boards.
 What would you expect to find in an 1874 schoolroom?
 This trade catalog from that year shows typical furniture but also illustrates a few more things, like teaching aids.
 Though a little lower tech than today’s models, some are still quite innovative.